 Acquire the essential knowledge and skills needed to engage with the museum world as professionals.
 Offered though the Department of History of Art and Design.

 Explore and analyze spatial data, develop technical mapping skills, and learn to apply visual design principles to research output.
+A Masters degree is not required.

 Apply a user-centered perspective to the design and evaluation of interactive technologies.